0x000000AC/0x000000ac.github.io/_posts/2015-10-15-BlockingAdsAtRouter.md

 So I set out on a quest.
 A quest for ad-free browsing.
 Boy, I certainly wasn't disappointed.

-I came across a bash script written by a guy named Todd Stein, who credits [teffalump](https://gist.github.com/teffalump/7227752) with the original work.
+I came across a bash script written by a guy named Todd Stein which periodically reaches out to update update a blacklist.

     #!/bin/sh